sambaths/candlestick-chart-annotator/README.md

-# Data Annotator Project - Comprehensive Setup Guide
+# Candlestick Chart Annotator

-This guide provides detailed instructions to set up and run the Data Annotator project, a web-based application for visualizing and annotating stock market data.
+This guide provides detailed instructions to set up and run the Candlestick Chart Annotator project, a web-based application for visualizing and annotating stock market data.
 The system allows users to mark trading signals on stock charts and store these annotations for analysis.

+_NB: This is mostly created with AI, So expect some errors and issues._

 ## Table of Contents